-For those visitors to Orlando looking to cool off in a more natural way, pushing past the theme park’s water rides, hotel pools, and nearby ocean, Alexander Springs in nearby Ocala National Forest offers a perfect substitute that’ll have you cooling down and relaxing in no time.
+For those visitors to Orlando looking to cool off more naturally, pushing past the theme park’s water rides, hotel pools, and nearby ocean, Alexander Springs in nearby Ocala National Forest offers a perfect substitute that’ll have you cooling down and relaxing in no time.

-Central Florida is the mecca of springs in the United States and Alexander Springs is by far one of the best and most-visited in the entire state.
+Central Florida is the mecca of springs in the United States, and Alexander Springs is one of the best and most-visited in the entire state.

-Plus, the naturally flowing springs deep underground means the water is always 72 degrees Fahrenheit year-round, making them perfect anytime between the heat of summer and the not-so-cold Florida winters.
+Plus, the naturally flowing springs deep underground mean the water is always 72 degrees Fahrenheit year-round, making them perfect anytime between the heat of summer and the not-so-cold Florida winters.

 Located just an hour from downtown Orlando, visiting the springs makes for a perfect day trip.

-Alexander Springs sits on federal land and is controlled by the National Forest system, so there is an entrance fee of $6 per person, per day.
-But it’s well worth the money to experience millions of gallons of flowing waters!
+Alexander Springs sits on federal land and is controlled by the National Forest system, so there is an entrance fee of $6 per person per day.
+But it’s well worth the money to experience millions of gallons of flowing water!